aklump/jquery.scroll_to/README.md

       easing: 'swing'
     })

-This example will scroll the target `.modal` which contains `.modal-footer` so that `.modal-footer` is at the top of the page.
+This example will scroll the target `.modal` to  `.modal-footer` so that `.modal-footer` is at the top of the page.
 Nothing is done to the body element.
+Not tested when the element is not a child of the target, but may still work.